hirohtk/Word-guess-game/README.md

 If the user guesses the word successfully, an increment is made towards their "win" count.
 Similarly, every time they lose the game, an increment is made towards their "loss" count.

+This application features input validation- an input that is not an alphabetic character does not count towards the user's guess "score" but instead renders an error, prompting another (valid) guess.

 There are currently only 4 words that the user can guess, as when I made this app, Javascript was still ~2 weeks old to me.
 There is another repository of mine which can be considered a refactor of this assignment that utilizes node as a runtime environment for the javascript that I use: https://github.com/hirohtk/word_guess_node.